godbout/Scrolla.docs/README.md

 # Manual

-## Navigate
+## Auto Mode (default)

-Navigate through the different Scroll Areas of the frontmost window with:
+Navigate through the different detected Scroll Areas of the frontmost window with:

 | scroll area     | key |
 | :---:           | :---: